tytydraco/yessleep/out/My_daughter_is_a_serial_killer_I_just_found_out_she_may_be_something_much_worse.md

 Fiona sat back smiling and tossed her blonde hair over her shoulder.

 “Oh Dad, it doesn’t matter.
-Don’t you remember why it doesn’t matter?
-You should.”
+You can’t stop us.
+No matter how much you try.”

 I couldn’t understand what she was talking about.
 “Fiona.”
 My patience was wearing extremely thin, “What are you talking about?”